dhiraj19999/Javascript-coding/CSS/CSS.md

 Content - The content of the box, where text and images appear Padding - Clears an area around the content.
-The padding is transparent Border - A border that goes around the padding and content Margin - Clears an area outside the border.
-The margin is transparent
+Border - A border that goes around the padding and content Margin - Clears an area outside the border.